 Illegal delivery of Vicodin is a felony under Michigan law.
 A person is facing up to seven years in prison and a heavy fine of up to $10,000.

 Vicodin crimes are serious drug offenses under Michigan law.
+A drug conviction can cause you to lose your driving privileges, can cause you to be denied financial aid for college and cause you to lose your job.
 Because of this, you need to call Shawn immediately if you are facing charges for possession of Vicodin or any other charges related to Vicodin now at 616-438-6719!
 The call is free! will you be?

 Our Criminal Defense Lawyers in West Michigan Proudly Serve: Kent County, Ottawa County, Allegan County, Ionia County, Barry County, Berrien County, Mason County, Manistee County, Mecosta County, Oceana County, Muskegon County, Montcalm County, Newaygo County, Kalamazoo County, Lake County, Van Buren County, and the City of Grand Rapids, Michigan.